pngwen/advent-2023/README.md

 Today was far easier than the ones before it.
 This is certainly an odd year complexity wise!
 I had no real issues with this one, other than getting a little bit tired of typing "$" over and over.

+# Day 5 - TCL Programming
+I was amused by yet another strong text parsing presence, and so I decided to code in TCL today.
+That made processing the input a snap!
+I love TCL, such a nice elegant language.

+The first problem I worked out quickly by doing some interval computation magic.
+But then I got to the second part.
+Nearly 24 hours in, and my TCL script is still running.
+I sure picked a fine day for some elegant string processing.
+I could rewrite it in a faster language, but then I am curious to see if the mighty strings will win out.

+# Day 6 - C++ Programming
+Today was super simple.
+My first attempt worked in both cases, where the hardest part was really switching my ints to long longs.
+Part 1 worked on first compile and part 2 I had to compile twice after I realized the data type needs.
+Still, that change was made by search and replace.

+I guess today was meant to be a real time race to get first answer?
+This is like day 1 stuff!
+Still, I have kids and a job so I did not get to stay up until the problem was posted.

+I used C++ because I thought something intense may be coming on the part 2 problem, and I was burned yesterday.
+It looks like I spent another fast language on nothing!
+I think I'll keep zig in the hole for the next number cruncher.

+Oh, and yes my TCL program is still running...